reswordpress/finance-dashboard/README.md

 ## Templates ##
 By default, 2 templates are added; One for the single invoice and one for the single receipt.
 You can add your own templates inside a template folder of your theme.
 Copy the template files from the plugin to your theme and start editing.
 Don't forget the print css, for the pdf generation.

+## New ##
+Version 1.2 adds a tab to manage clients.
+Now when making an invoice you can search in your clients list and add the details of selected client, right from your invoice edit page.
+(Based on the feedback: "When I create more invoices for the same client I don't want to manually add the receivers address everytime I add a new invoice.")

 ## Screenshots ##

 ![Dashboard - Year](https://raw.githubusercontent.com/houke/finance-dashboard/master/screenshots/dashboard-1.png)